daaangdennis/CSCE435_Project_2024/Report.md

 # CSCE 435 Group project

 ## 0. Group number:
+25

 ## 1. Group members:
-1. First
+1. Jack Couture
-2. Second
+2. Deric Le
-3. Third
+3. Jose Ortiz
-4. Fourth
+4. Sam Zhang
+5. Dennis Dang

-## 2. Project topic (e.g., parallel sorting algorithms)
+## 2. Project topic
+Parallel Sorting Algorithms

 ### 2a.
 Brief project description (what algorithms will you be comparing and on what architectures)